prometheus/docs/content/docs/operating/security.md

 version, the TLS support enables you to build a secure tunnel between the servers and reverse proxies with special settings.

 HTTP Basic Authentication will also be supported.
-In such a case, usernames and passwords are provided in the same configuration file as the TLS configuration.
-Basic Authentication can be used without TLS, but it will then expose usernames and passwords over the network.
+Basic Authentication can be used without TLS, but it will then expose usernames and passwords in cleartext over the network.

-Passwords are hashed with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm, and it is your responsibility to pick the number of rounds that matches your security standards.
+On the server side, basic authentication passwords are hashed on disk with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) algorithm on disks, and it is your responsibility to pick the number of rounds that matches your security standards.
 More rounds make brute-force more complicated at the cost of more CPU power and more time to authenticate the requests.

 Various Prometheus components support client-side authentication and encryption.
 If TLS client support is offered, there is often also an option